stephtuoh/CSE-Coding-exercise/README.md

 - Onions for 29p / kg
 - Two cans of coca-cola for £1
 - Any 3 ales from the set {...} for £6

+### Future improvements
+- Ensure that items priced by weight can't be added to deals